MMA-HHG/MMA/README.md

 ## Development
-Transformation of $1/e$ to FWHM has to checked.
+Transformation of $1/e$ to FWHM has to be checked.

+Should we keep all inputs in one hdf5-group, or use further hierarchisation?

 I commented most of the code.
 I found that the less readable are firstep and longstep_rk.
 It would be nice to rewiritte using helping modules or at least organise.